tinwer-group/mahtanar/README.md

 <img src="https://github.com/user-attachments/assets/6ce37ea4-a2a8-421e-a000-fe889be8c505" height="180"/>
 <img src="https://github.com/user-attachments/assets/b1f2440f-674b-4b0e-aa93-91b00f111d58" height="180"/>

+Available for purchase at the [Tinwer Etsy Shop](https://www.etsy.com/listing/1762258422/mahtanar-heat-pump-controller)

 # ⚠️

 ❗This project is **not** affiliated in any way with Mitsubishi.
 The hardware and software provided here are as-is, with all faults; and include no warranties express or implied.
 Following the procedures herein may void the warranty of your equipment and pose a risk of injury; proceed at your own risk!❗

-... that said we we're doing our best to make sure things work and to help you through the process.
+... that said we're doing our best to make sure things work and to help you through the process.
+Please feel free to create an issue here if you run into any trouble.

 ----